nabil-mansouri/nativescript-couchbaselite/README.md

 ```

 ### Query View
+Querying a View returns a QueryResult object which has "documents" property that contains all the documents
+that matched our query.
+This document property will be null unless you call the getDocuments() method of the
+QueryResult. getDocuments() will return all the documents and will also fill up the QueryResult's "documents" property;
 ```typescript
 let founded = dbTest.queryView("users", { mapOnly: true });
 founded = dbTest.queryView("users", { mapOnly: true, startKey: "user4" });